ashish-yadav11/xcwd/README.md

+My fork of xcwd - cleaned up code and did some improvements.
+Only works in Linux.

 xcwd - X current working directory
 ==================================
 xcwd is a simple tool that prints the current working directory of the